 Besides, they communicate with people, respond to medical emergencies, and transport patients to health facilities daily.

-Furthermore, paramedics also attend to people facing non-life-threatening situations like sporting injuries, minor pains, etc. They must manage ambulances with various clinical equipment, stretchers, and medicine.
+Furthermore, paramedics attend to people facing non-life-threatening situations like sporting injuries, minor pains, etc. They must manage ambulances with various clinical equipment, stretchers, and medicine.

 Paramedics not only provide first aid kits during emergencies.
-They also perform clinical procedures, maintain patient records, administer drugs, and quickly decide on the most suitable action for a specific situation.
-For instance, to which medical facility to bring the patient.
+They also perform clinical procedures, maintain patient records, administer drugs, and quickly decide on the most suitable action for a specific situation, for instance, to which medical facility to bring the patient.

 2. Major Duties and Tasks of a Paramedic